Dad’s Creamy Cauliflower Soup

 Dad’s Creamy Cauliflower Soup was always a favorite growing up, and made with just 5 ingredients!

 - 1 tbsp butter

-- 1 tbsp unbleached flour (all purpose is fine too)
+- 1 tbsp unbleached flour (gluten-free is fine too)

 - 1/2 cup chopped onions

-- 4 cups fat free chicken broth (vegetarians can use vegetable broth)
+- 4 cups less sodium chicken broth (vegetarians can use vegetable broth)

 - salt and pepper to taste

 - In a medium saucepan, make a roux by melting the butter on low heat.

 - Add the flour and stir about 2 minutes.

 - Add the chicken broth, onions and cauliflower and set heat to medium.